-In addition to the public participation process described in the Waupaca County Inventory and Trends Report, the process of adopting the Town of Farmington Year 2030 Comprehensive Plan included several public participation activities.
-These include three public informational meetings, Planning Committee, Plan Commission, and Town Board action, a public hearing, and the distribution of recommended and final plan documents.
+In addition to the public participation process described in the Waupaca County Inventory and Trends Report, the process of adopting the Town of Dayton Year 2030 Comprehensive Plan included several public participation activities.
+These include two public informational meetings, Plan Commission and Town Board action, a public hearing, and the distribution of recommended and final plan documents.
+Equally important, however, was the creation and conduct of the Comprehensive Planning Sub-committee.
+The Sub-committee or "Planning Committee" as it was more commonly called was a fourteen (14) member committee comprised of members of Dayton's Plan Commission, Town Board, and Dayton residents and property owners.
+The Planning Committee was created as an advisory committee to the Plan Commission and was responsible for participating in the comprehensive planning process and ultimately developing the Town of Dayton Year 2030 Comprehensive Plan.